6 min read

 When your company faces a crisis, it is important that you are prepared for both business continuity and disaster recovery so that you can resume your operations as quickly as possible.
 Understanding business continuity vs disaster recovery is essential – you shouldn’t get the two confused.
-Having plans for both will help with your organization’s recovery and ongoing viability.
+Having both a business continuity plan and a disaster recovery plan will help with your organization’s recovery and ongoing viability.

 Table of contents